Home » Symptoms » Dog Symptoms A-Z » Grayish-white Oral Mucosal Plaques

 Basics and possible causes

 A dog’s oral mucosaMucosa, also called mucous membrane, refers to the moist lining of body cavities that are connected to the outside world, such as the mouth, nose, lungs, and gastrointestinal tract.
-It serves to protect and facilitate the absorption of nutrients. is a sensitive tissue exposed to many microorganisms.
+It serves to protect and facilitate the absorption of nutrients. is a delicate tissue exposed to many microorganisms.
 Normally, a healthy immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
 It comprises a complex network of organs, cells, and molecules that work together to protect the body. keeps these in check.
-However, if the balance is disturbed, pathogenic microorganisms such as bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
+However, if the balance is disturbed, pathogenic microorganisms like bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease. or fungi can proliferate and lead to visible changes.

 A common cause of white or gray plaquesPlaques are deposits or accumulations of substances on the inner or outer surfaces of body tissues.
-In veterinary medicine, they can occur on the skin, in blood vessels, or in the brain. can be a fungal infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease., such as Candida species, known as thrush.
+In veterinary medicine, they can occur on the skin, in blood vessels, or in the brain. can be a fungal infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease., such as by Candida species, known as thrush.
 This infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. often occurs when a dog’s immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
 It comprises a complex network of organs, cells, and molecules that work together to protect the body. is weakened or when the dog is receiving antibiotics that disrupt the normal oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
 In veterinary medicine, many treatments are administered orally. flora.

 Bacterial infections can also cause such plaquesPlaques are deposits or accumulations of substances on the inner or outer surfaces of body tissues.
 In veterinary medicine, they can occur on the skin, in blood vessels, or in the brain..
-One of the most common bacterial causes is an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. with streptococci, which can also lead to inflammatory conditions and changes in the oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
+One of the most common bacterial causes is an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. with streptococci, which can also lead to Inflammatory conditions and changes in the oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
 In veterinary medicine, many treatments are administered orally. mucosaMucosa, also called mucous membrane, refers to the moist lining of body cavities that are connected to the outside world, such as the mouth, nose, lungs, and gastrointestinal tract.
 It serves to protect and facilitate the absorption of nutrients..

-Another rarer reason could be an autoimmune disease, in which the dog’s immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
-It comprises a complex network of organs, cells, and molecules that work together to protect the body. mistakenly attacks its own cells, leading to inflammatory conditions and changes in the oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
+Another rarer reason could be an autoimmune disease, where the dog’s immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
+It comprises a complex network of organs, cells, and molecules that work together to protect the body. mistakenly attacks its own cells, leading to Inflammatory conditions and changes in the oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
 In veterinary medicine, many treatments are administered orally. mucosaMucosa, also called mucous membrane, refers to the moist lining of body cavities that are connected to the outside world, such as the mouth, nose, lungs, and gastrointestinal tract.
 It serves to protect and facilitate the absorption of nutrients..

 Typical accompanying symptoms